February 01, 2018 Weather Forecast

 Hilo

-Overnight: Isolated showers.
+Today: A 40 percent chance of showers, mainly after 1pm.
 Widespread haze.
-Partly cloudy, with a low around 64.
-South southwest wind around 7 mph.
-Chance of precipitation is 20%.

-Thursday: Scattered showers, mainly after 7am.
-Widespread haze.
 Partly sunny, with a high near 84.
-Breezy, with a south southeast wind 7 to 15 mph, with gusts as high as 21 mph.
-Chance of precipitation is 40%.
-New precipitation amounts of less than a tenth of an inch possible.
+Breezy, with a south southeast wind 8 to 17 mph, with gusts as high as 23 mph.
+New precipitation amounts between a tenth and quarter of an inch possible.

-Thursday Night: Scattered showers.
+Tonight: A 40 percent chance of showers, mainly before 7pm.
 Widespread haze.
 Mostly cloudy, with a low around 65.
-Breezy, with a south wind 11 to 15 mph, with gusts as high as 21 mph.
-Chance of precipitation is 40%.
+South southeast wind 8 to 14 mph, with gusts as high as 20 mph.
 New precipitation amounts of less than a tenth of an inch possible.

+Friday: A 40 percent chance of showers, mainly after 7am.
+Widespread haze.
+Partly sunny, with a high near 83.
+Southeast wind 8 to 14 mph, with gusts as high as 18 mph.
+New precipitation amounts of less than a tenth of an inch possible.

 Kona

-Overnight: Mostly clear, with a low around 62.
-East northeast wind around 6 mph.

-Thursday: A 20 percent chance of showers after noon.
+Today: A 20 percent chance of showers after 1pm.
 Mostly sunny, with a high near 79.
 Light and variable wind becoming west northwest 6 to 11 mph in the afternoon.

-Thursday Night: Widespread haze.
+Tonight: A 20 percent chance of showers before 7pm.
+Widespread haze after 7pm.
 Partly cloudy, with a low around 63.
-Northwest wind 5 to 7 mph becoming northeast after midnight.
+Northwest wind 5 to 7 mph becoming north northeast after midnight.

+Friday: A 20 percent chance of showers after 7am.
+Widespread haze.
+Partly sunny, with a high near 79.
+Northeast wind 5 to 10 mph becoming southwest in the morning.

 Waimea

-Overnight: Isolated showers.
+Today: A 20 percent chance of showers after noon.
 Widespread haze.
-Partly cloudy, with a low around 53.
-Light east southeast wind.
-Chance of precipitation is 20%.

-Thursday: Isolated showers before 7am, then isolated showers after 1pm.
-Widespread haze.
 Mostly sunny, with a high near 74.
+Calm wind becoming west around 5 mph.

+Tonight: Widespread haze.
+Partly cloudy, with a low around 54.
 Light and variable wind.
-Chance of precipitation is 20%.

-Thursday Night: Isolated showers before 1am.
+Friday: A 20 percent chance of showers.
 Widespread haze.
-Partly cloudy, with a low around 54.
-Light and variable wind.
-Chance of precipitation is 20%.
+Partly sunny, with a high near 74.
+Light and variable wind becoming northeast around 5 mph in the afternoon.

 Kohala

-Overnight: Isolated showers.
-Partly cloudy, with a low around 46.
-Light southwest wind.
-Chance of precipitation is 20%.

-Thursday: Isolated showers after noon.
+Today: A 20 percent chance of showers after noon.
 Widespread haze.
 Mostly sunny, with a high near 70.
+Southwest wind around 5 mph becoming calm in the morning.

+Tonight: Widespread haze.
+Partly cloudy, with a low around 47.
 Light and variable wind.
-Chance of precipitation is 20%.

-Thursday Night: Isolated showers before midnight.
+Friday: A 20 percent chance of showers.
 Widespread haze.
-Mostly clear, with a low around 47.
-Light and variable wind.
-Chance of precipitation is 20%.
+Partly sunny, with a high near 70.
+Calm wind becoming east southeast around 5 mph in the afternoon.

 South Point

-Overnight: Scattered showers.
-Mostly cloudy, with a low around 70.
-Breezy, with an east northeast wind around 15 mph, with gusts as high as 18 mph.
-Chance of precipitation is 30%.
-New precipitation amounts of less than a tenth of an inch possible.

-Thursday: A 30 percent chance of showers.
+Today: A 30 percent chance of showers.
 Partly sunny, with a high near 79.
 Breezy, with an east wind 15 to 18 mph, with gusts as high as 23 mph.
 New precipitation amounts of less than a tenth of an inch possible.

-Thursday Night: A 30 percent chance of showers.
+Tonight: A 30 percent chance of showers.
 Mostly cloudy, with a low around 71.
 Breezy, with an east northeast wind 18 to 20 mph, with gusts as high as 24 mph.
 New precipitation amounts of less than a tenth of an inch possible.

+Friday: A 30 percent chance of showers.
+Partly sunny, with a high near 79.
+Breezy, with an east wind around 21 mph, with gusts as high as 26 mph.

 Puna

-Thursday Night: A 40 percent chance of showers.
+Tonight: A 40 percent chance of showers.
 Mostly cloudy, with a low around 63.
 South wind 9 to 13 mph.
 New precipitation amounts of less than a tenth of an inch possible.

+Friday: A 40 percent chance of showers.
+Mostly cloudy, with a high near 81.
+South southeast wind 7 to 13 mph.
+New precipitation amounts of less than a tenth of an inch possible.

 Waikoloa

-Thursday Night: Widespread haze.
+Tonight: Widespread haze.
 Partly cloudy, with a low around 63.
 West northwest wind around 5 mph becoming light and variable in the evening.

-A ridge of high pressure will remain to the south of the state through the weekend, keeping a moist Kona wind pattern in place with periods of showery weather impacting the island chain.
-An upper level disturbance passing over the area will increase rain chances across the smaller islands Thursday night and Friday.
-A strong cold front will approach the state from the northwest on Sunday, then move slowly down the island chain Sunday night through Monday night.
-This front will bring increasing rain chances to Kauai late Saturday night and Sunday, then spreading down the island chain through Monday night.
-A drier and cooler airmass with fewer showers is expected to overspread the islands Tuesday through the middle of next week.
+Friday: A 20 percent chance of showers.
+Widespread haze.
+Partly sunny, with a high near 80.
+Calm wind becoming west northwest 5 to 8 mph.

 Data Courtesy of NOAA.gov